 6,451 women and children in drought-affected rural and urban communities in Maroodi Jeex, Hawd, and Saahil regions, coordinating distribution through maternal health centers in these locations.

 Populations often overlooked by food security programming by serving mental hospitals, orphanages, and special needs schools.

 Patients – especially pregnant women, new mothers, and their children – seeking medical care at Edna Adan University Hospital (EAUH) in Hargeisa.

 Students and staff of EAUH and their families, including midwifery students training in Hargeisa.

 CitiHope is proud to work with a local partner, Edna Adan University Hospital (EAUH), an organization that is registered in Somaliland as a Not-For-Profit Charity.
 EAUH has successfully distributed rations supplied by the World Food Program to malnourished patients and is an extremely capable partner with on-the-ground capacity for implementation.
 CitiHope and EAUH have a successful history of partnership in health and nutrition programs in Somaliland.

 CitiHope and EAUH have a successful history of partnership in health and nutrition programs in Somaliland.
-Since 2017, CHI and EAUH have implemented two IFRP programs in Somaliland, delivering 150.08 MT of Breedlove Harvest Lentil Pro® to rural drought-affected villages, mothers and children at EAUH and at maternal health clinics, students at primary schools and a special needs school, and medical and midwifery students, targeting over 32,000 people.
+Since 2017, CHI and EAUH have implemented four IFRP programs in Somaliland, delivering 337.68 MT of Breedlove Harvest Lentil Pro® to rural drought-affected villages, mothers and children at EAUH and at maternal health clinics, students at primary schools and a special needs school, and medical and midwifery students, reaching over 71,000 people.